-Arctos is a community, a collection management information system, and a provider of research-grade data.
+Arctos is a community, an online collection management information system, and a provider of research-grade data.
 It provides fundamental research infrastructure and is intended for curators, collection managers, investigators, educators, and anyone interested in natural and cultural history.

 Note: Featured image above is of a Striped Sedge Locust in the University of Alaska Museum.
 This specimen has been genetically barcoded through the Barcode of Life project.
 View Arctos record for detailed information about this catalog record.